-The income threshold for filing for a single person (assuming there’s no other reason to file) is $9350.
+The income threshold for filing for a single person (assuming there’s no other reason to file) for 2010 is $9,350.
 You’re well above that so yes, you need to file a federal income tax return.
 If this income is considered self-employment income, you need to file a tax return if you make at least $400.

 Often, filing a return near the bottom of the income scale is a good thing, not a bad thing.
-If you don’t file a tax return, you won’t know if you’re eligible for certain credits like the Making Work Pay Credit or Earned Income Tax Credit.
+If you don’t file a tax return, you won’t know if you’re eligible for certain credits like the Making Work Pay Credit (only applies to the 2009 and 2010 tax years) or the Earned Income Tax Credit (EITC).
 With those credits, you might be entitled to a refund even if you don’t owe any federal income taxes.

 If you believe that you can’t afford to file your taxes, there are free filing options available.
 At your income level, you should qualify for at least one free filing option.